-Overseas Filipino workers (OFW) will now pay up to P29,400 annual contribution for Philhealth as the agency increases the rate effective January 2021.
-Check the computation of the 2021 Philhealth contribution for OFW below.
+Overseas Filipino workers (OFW) will now pay up to P38,400 annual contribution for Philhealth as the agency increases the rate effective January 2022.
+Check the computation of the 2022 Philhealth contribution for OFW below.

-Philhealth announced that they will start implementing another round of 0.5% increase in members’ contribution this year, which puts the premium rate at 3.5%.
+Philhealth announced that they will start implementing another round of 0.5% increase in members’ contribution this year, which puts the premium rate at 4% from 3.5% last year.
 The hike is pursuant to the Republic Act No. 11223 or the Universal Health Care (UHC) Law.

 OFWs are classified as Direct Contributors under the UHC Law.
 Direct contributors refer to those who are gainfully employed and bound by an employer-employee relationship.
 Aside from OFWs, kasambahays, self-earning individuals, and practicing professionals belong to this membership category as well.